Alabama vs. Tennessee NCAA Football Odds, Plays and Insights | October 23, 2021

 - Alabama is 4-3-0 against the spread this season.

-- The Crimson Tide have been favored by 25 points or more two times this season and covered the spread in one of them.

-- Alabama's games this year have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).
+- Alabama's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).

-- In games that Alabama picks up over 368.0 yards, the team is 4-2 against the spread and 5-1 overall.
+- When Alabama picks up more than 368.0 yards, the team is 4-2 against the spread and 5-1 overall.

-- The Crimson Tide have five giveaways this season, while the Volunteers have nine takeaways .

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.